Search This Blog

 16. Art School by The Jam 1977

-The Jam lead me into lots of adventures.
+The Jam lead me to lots of adventures.
 I got the punk band I was in (The Fiction) to wear suits to one gig.
 Later I became one of the new Mods about town.
 I even became a bigger anglophile than previously.

-When I went to the UK in 79 I bought a pair of two tone shoes just like Paul Weller wears in the Art School film clip.I wish I had that Rickenbacker though!
+When I went to the UK in 79 I bought a pair of two-tone shoes just like what Paul Weller wears in the Art School film clip.
+I dreamed of having a Rickenbacker too!
+However, it would take another 40 years before I owned one of those.

 15. Mr. Blue Sky by ELO 1977